 HotSwap Feature Now Available for Comrex IP Audio Codecs

-New feature allows ACCESS and BRIC-Link II users to back up dedicated links
+New feature allows ACCESS and BRIC-Link users to back up dedicated links

 CrossLock, Comrex’s powerful technology for increasing network reliability, allows codecs to use multiple IP networks at once.
 CrossLock lets users bond networks together so that more bandwidth is available.
 Alternately, in redundancy mode, users can send identical streams down both networks.
 Until now, however, it hasn’t been possible to designate one network as primary and a second network to be used only when the primary fails.